 Subsection 3.
-The content of the activity for which the credit is transferred must correspond with the objectives, academic content and academic level of the study programme.
-At the same time documentation must be presented to academic content, academic level and the amount of ECTS points.
+The content of the activity for which the credit is transferred must correspond to the objectives, academic content and academic level of the study programme.
+At the same time documentation must be presented of academic content, academic level and the amount of ECTS points.

 Subsection 4.
 Students, who during their bachelor's programme have covered areas which form part of the mandatory backbone of their MSc study programme, may apply to the Board of Studies to replace one or more modules.
 Students, who replace 22.5 ECTS points or more, must follow study activities within one additional specialization.
-Subsection 5.
-The thesis cannot be transferred, cf. the Order on Study Programmes section 28, subsection 2.